MichaelCurrin/code-cookbook/recipes/containers/jekyll.md

 If you don't provide any arguments, it just shows the Jekyll command help.

+See the [entrypoint](https://github.com/envygeeks/jekyll-docker/blob/master/repos/jekyll/copy/all/usr/jekyll/bin/entrypoint) script in the repo.
+It seems when I run the container, if you command starts with `jekyll` then it will run the `bundle install` steps for you but not if you do something else.

 ```sh
 $ docker build --rm -t my_app:latest .
 ```